 - Park and pay at the kiosks located at the north end of the lot near the footbridge.
 If you are paying at the kiosk, you may park at spaces marked WA, WB, WC, or VISITOR.
 If the machine is out of paper and you do not receive a receipt, it is OK as long as you entered your license plate correctly.

-- Go over footbridge and follow the path straight into the compound of buildings.
+- Go over the footbridge and follow the path straight into the compound of buildings.

-Learn more about the amazing world of plants with the Arabidopsis Biological Resource Center (ABRC) and the Center for Applied Plant Sciences (CAPS).
+The Arabidopsis Biological Resource Center (ABRC) is a global stock center providing seeds, DNA and other resources for Arabidopsis and related species to researchers and educators around the world.
+Our collection, which is housed on Ohio State's West Campus, contains approximately one million unique genetic strains of Arabidopsis.
+The Center for Applied Plant Sciences (CAPS) supports interdisciplinary research that spans the continuum between basic research and applied solutions to current challenges facing society.
+Learn more about the amazing world of plants with ABRC and CAPS.
 Our booth will feature a variety of hands-on plant science activities and investigations.
 Get a peek at science behind the scenes with a guided tour of ABRC laboratories, greenhouse, and other growth facilities on West Campus.

 The Byrd Polar and Climate Research Center conducts research locally and in remote regions of the world.
 Our team collaborates with partners in urban and rural areas of Ohio to provide information about climate change and increase climate resilience.
 Our booth will feature a number of interactive displays that demonstrate Earth processes, and we will lead brief tours of our facility, including a look inside the Polar Rock Repository and ice core storage facility.